sudosammy/knary/README.md

 ## knary Docker
 Using knary in a container is as simple as creating your `.env` file (or setting environment variables in the `docker-compose.yaml` file) and running `sudo docker compose up -d`

+## OPSEC notes
+* Let's Encrypt will dox all the domains you are using with knary (and your `DNS_SUBDOMAIN` and `BURP_DOMAIN` if you are using those configurations).
+This is due to these domains being included in the SAN certificate generated for you.
+A remote adversary can read the certificate and extract the list of domains within it.
+To avoid this, don't configure `LETS_ENCRYPT`.
+You can use self-signed certificates with `TLS_CRT=<path>` and `TLS_KEY=<path>`; however, many hosts will refuse to connect reducing your visibility of incoming HTTPS connections.
+* With enough effort, knary is likely fingerprint-able by a remote host. i.e. it's plausible an adversary could determine you are running knary on a given host.
+This is because knary is not an RFC compliant nameserver (because doing so involves dark magic) and it likely behaves in an unusual / unique manner when compared to other nameservers.

 ## Supported Webhook Configurations
 These are environment variables / `.env` file configurations.
 You can configure none, one, or many.
 Most common usage would be to configure one.
 Refer to [the examples](https://github.com/sudosammy/knary/tree/master/examples) for usage help.